🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 Conclusion

-I’ll be using a total of 10 credit cards in 2025, but I want to emphasise again that most people won’t require nearly as many.
+I’ll be using a total of 11 credit cards for the rest of 2025, but I want to emphasise again that most people won’t require nearly as many.
 A simple four card combo of the Citi Rewards, DBS Woman’s World Card, UOB Preferred Platinum Visa and UOB Visa Signature will be enough for a miles game newbie to earn 4 mpd on most transactions.

-The other cards come in when you have very specific use cases (e.g. Maybank Horizon for overseas donations or big ticket spend), or if you want to take advantage of “beyond 4 mpd” opportunities (e.g. UOB Lady’s Card + Lady’s Savings Account, OCBC Rewards for heymax vouchers, DBS yuu for yuu merchants).
+The other cards come in when you have specific use cases (e.g. Maybank World Mastercard for overseas education spend), or if you want to take advantage of “beyond 4 mpd” opportunities (e.g. UOB Lady’s Card + Lady’s Savings Account, OCBC Rewards for heymax vouchers, DBS yuu for yuu merchants).
 That would be, in the words of Nigel Tufnel, going to eleven, and while it’s always fun, it won’t be for everyone.

-Card strategies shouldn’t be static; there will be nerfs and buffs in 2025, and when that happens we’ll need to reshuffle our deck accordingly.
-I plan to keep this article updated at least once a quarter, so be on the lookout for that!
+Card strategies shouldn’t be static; there will be further nerfs and buffs in 2025, and when that happens we’ll need to reshuffle our deck accordingly.

 Aaron Wong